 This festival goes back a long time; this is its 73rd year.

-This year, because of damage from Hurricane Irma, the drive through the park will be closed to cars,as it has been since the storm.
+This year, because of earlier hurricane damage, the drive through the park will be closed to cars, as it has been since the storm.
 It is open to bikes and pedestrians, however.